Location Management in IP-based Future LEO Satellite Networks: A Review: Approach 3: SDN-based location management in LEO SatNets

 A three-layer hierarchical controller architecture for software-defined GEO/LEO satellite networks is proposed in \cite{Xu2018b}.
 The solution exploited the wide coverage ability of GEO satellites, easy upgrade and maintenance of NOCC, and stability of inter-satellite links in the same low earth orbit.
 The control plane consists of domain controllers, slave controllers, and a super controller.
-The GEO satellites are set as domain controllers because of their broadcast potential over a wide-coverage area and stable connection with the ground station.
-The domain controller aims at monitoring and managing the LEO satellites in its coverage.
+The GEO satellites are set as domain controllers because of their broadcast capabilities over a wide-coverage area and stable connection with the ground station.
+The domain controller monitors and manages the LEO satellites in its coverage.
 The LEO satellites forward and collect the network status information, and are divided into different domains according to the GEO coverage.
 Several slave controllers are selected from LEO satellites.
 The GEO domain controllers communicate with just the slave controllers under their own authority instead of all LEO satellites in their domain.
-The slave controllers collect the status information of the LEO satellites under their own authority by using inter-satellite links and then send the collected information to corresponding domain controllers.
+By using inter-satellite links, the slave controllers collect the status information of the LEO satellites under their own authority, which is then sent to the corresponding domain controllers.
 The NOCC is deployed as a super controller that can obtain the knowledge of the overall network through the primary GEO satellites.
 Based on the aforementioned description, a logically centralized control plane with global knowledge is created through physically distributed LEO controllers.
 To select the slave controller, each LEO orbit plane is regarded as a separate management area.
 The LEO satellites in each orbit plane are divided into two groups such that one group is moving from north to south and the other from south to north.
-In each group, the LEO satellite whose latitude is nearest to $0^{\circ}$ is selected as the slave controller to collect the status information of other LEO satellites in this group.
-However, if more than one LEO satellite has the same lowest latitude, the one which can maintain a longer communication time window will be selected as the slave controller.
+In each group, the LEO satellite whose latitude is nearest to $0^{\circ}$ is selected as the slave controller to collect the status information of other LEO satellites in its group.
+However, if more than one LEO satellite has the same lowest latitude, then the slave controller is chosen as the one which can maintain a longer communication time window.
+Table \ref{TableSDN} compares the aforementioned studies and highlight their limitations in the context of future LEO SatNets.